Expander Decomposition for Non-Uniform Vertex Measures: Balanced Sparse-Cut via spectral Cut-Matching

 The rest of this section is organized as follows.
-In Subsection~\ref{subsection:cut_matching} we introduce a generalized version of the cut matching game of~\cite{agassy2022expander}.
-In Subsections~\ref{section:our_update_F} and~\ref{section:our-matching-player} we present a cut player and a matching player, respectively.
-Finally, in Subsection~\ref{section:our-algorithm} we present the algorithm for Theorem~\ref{theorem:expander_decomposition_new} using the cut and matching players.
+In Section~\ref{subsection:cut_matching} we introduce a generalized version of the cut matching game of~\cite{agassy2022expander}.
+In Sections~\ref{section:cut-player} and~\ref{section:matching-player} we present a cut player and a matching player, respectively.
+Finally, in Section~\ref{section:main-result-algorithm} we present the algorithm for Theorem~\ref{theorem:expander_decomposition} using the cut and matching players.